duskopijetlovic/duskopijetlovic.github.io/_posts/2025-08-31-freebsd-x11-xorg-simple-setup-notes.md

 ## Fonts for Use with XTerm

-In general, for `xterm(1)`, I prefer using bitmapped (old-style) fixed width fonts when I'm using an external monitor, while for a a laptop, I like better OpenType (OTF, new-style) and TrueType fonts (TTF, new-style).
+In general, for `xterm(1)`, I prefer using bitmapped (old-style) fixed width fonts when I'm using an external monitor, while for a laptop, I like better OpenType (OTF, new-style) and TrueType fonts (TTF, new-style).

 From [Install TTF font on xterm (cygwin)](https://superuser.com/questions/920572/install-ttf-font-on-xterm-cygwin):
 > TrueType fonts (TTF) with X are usually done using `fontconfig`.